Azure/aks-async/README.md

 ### Database

-A simple wrapper thhat will allow you to connect and query a database easier.
+A simple wrapper that will allow you to connect and query a database easier.

 ### OperationsBus